nbellari/nbellari.github.io/hash-table.md

-# Writing a Hash Table
+# Implementing a Hash Table

 This is my journey of implementing a hash table.
 There are two main things when we are implementing a data structure - providing the necessary interface for the clients to use and the actual implementation details.